deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 She made a noise, something between a frightened whimper and a "wow", and there was a little crinkly noise as she tore open the wrapper of the thing she'd brought with her.

-"I don't know how to put one of those on…" he objected.
+"I don't know how to put one of those on..." he objected.

 "It's okay." she promised, and touched him where the contact went through him like an electric shock.
 "I do."